GM proposes $2.8 billion, 10-year investment in South Korea: government official

 GM Korea posted a total of 1.9 trillion won in net losses between 2014 and 2016.

-Reporting by Shinhyung Lee, Ju-Min Park and Hyunjoo Jin; Additional reporting by Christine Kim and Heekyong Yang; Writing by Ju-min Park; Editing by Simon Cameron-Moore and Lincoln Feast
+Reporting by Shinhyung Lee, Ju-Min Park and Hyunjoo Jin; Additional reporting by Christine Kim and Heekyong Yang; Writing by Ju-min Park; Editing by Lincoln Feast and Muralikumar Anantharaman